bigwiv/Biopython-cn/chr9.rst

 Hopefully this section gave you an idea of the power and flexibility of the Entrez and Medline interfaces and how they can be used together.

-9.14.2??Searching, downloading, and parsing Entrez Nucleotide records
+9.14.2  Searching, downloading, and parsing Entrez Nucleotide records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we°Øll show a simple example of performing a remote Entrez query.
+Here we‚Äôll show a simple example of performing a remote Entrez query.
 In
-section?\ `2.3 <#sec:orchids>`__ of the parsing examples, we talked
+section \ `2.3 <#sec:orchids>`__ of the parsing examples, we talked
-about using NCBI°Øs Entrez website to search the NCBI nucleotide
+about using NCBI‚Äôs Entrez website to search the NCBI nucleotide
 databases for info on Cypripedioideae, our friends the lady slipper
 orchids.
-Now, we°Øll look at how to automate that process using a Python
+Now, we‚Äôll look at how to automate that process using a Python
 script.
-In this example, we°Øll just show how to connect, get the
+In this example, we‚Äôll just show how to connect, get the
 results, and parse them, with the Entrez module doing all of the work.

 First, we use EGQuery to find out the number of results we will get